 Procedures and mechanisms are in place to approve EMS education programs.
-There is periodic on-site monitoring of teaching activities.

 2.03 Personnel.

 The local EMS Agency shall have mechanisms to accredit, authorize, and certify prehospital medical personnel and conduct certification reviews in accordance with State regulations.
 This shall include a process for prehospital providers to identify and notify the local EMS Agency of unusual occurrences that could impact EMS personnel certification.